 The EPA published finding that emissions of GHGs presented an endangerment to public health and the environment.
 These findings by the EPA allowed the agency to proceed through a rule-making process with the adoption and implementation of regulations that would restrict emissions of GHGs under existing provisions of the CAA.
 Consequently, the EPA adopted two sets of regulations that would require a reduction in emissions of GHGs from motor vehicles and could trigger permit review for GHG emissions from certain stationary sources.
 On June 3, 2010, the EPA published its final rule to address permitting of GHG emissions from stationary sources under the prevention of significant deterioration ("PSD") and Title V permitting programs.
-The final rule tailors the PSD and Title V permitting programs to apply to qualifying stationary sources of GHG emissions from specified large GHG emission sources in the United States.
-On November 8, 2010, the EPA has adopted a rule requiring the reporting of GHG emissions from specified large GHG emission sources in the United States.
-On November 8, 2011, the EPA finalized its regulations to expand its final rule on GHG emissions reporting to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
+The final rule tailors the PSD and Title V permitting programs to apply to qualifying stationary sources of GHG emissions in a multi-step process, beginning January 2, 2011, with the largest sources first subject to permitting.
+In addition, the EPA has adopted a rule requiring the reporting of GHG emissions from specified large GHG emission sources in the United States.
+On November 8, 2010, the EPA finalized its regulations to expand its final rule on GHG emissions reporting to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
 Reporting of GHG emissions from such facilities has been required since 2012 for emissions occurring in 2011.
-While we believe that we will be able to substantially comply with such reporting requirements without any material adverse effect to our financial condition, since such reporting requirements will not develop into more stringent and costly obligations that may have a significant impact on our operating costs.
-The adoption and implementation of any regulations imposing reporting obligations on, or limiting emissions of GHGs from, our equipment and operations could require us to incur costs to reduce emissions of GHGs associated with our operations or could adversely affect d
+While we believe that we will be able to substantially comply with such reporting requirements without any material adverse effect to our financial condition, since such reporting requirements with respect to GHG emissions are new in the oil and natural gas industry, there can be no assurance that our reports will initially be in substantial compliance or that such requirements will not develop into more stringent and costly obligations that may have a significant impact on our operating costs.
+The adoption and implementation of any regulations imposing reporting obligations on, or limiting emissions of GHGs from, our equipment and operations could require us to incur costs to reduce emissions of GHGs associated with our operations or could adversely affect demand for the oil and natural gas we produce.
+Any one of these climate change regulatory and legislative initiatives could have a material adverse effect on our business, financial condition and results of operations.